mikael-ros/table-clamp/readme.md

 The goal was to make the design as simple to create and print as possible, hence the slightly minimalist nature of the design.

-Other usecases may include using it as some form of... spaghetti holder?
+Other use-cases may include using it as some form of... spaghetti holder?

 ## Design limitations
 The design only supports table thicknesses ranging from about 20 mm to 30 mm, but this is easily modifiable if needed.